What are the rules for living in Spain after Brexit? Find out how Brexit will impact entry to Spain, driving, healthcare, taxes, pension, and more.

 Once you’ve obtained your visa and arrived in Spain, the next step is to register with the local authorities.
 Here’s how you can do it:

-- Step 3: Obtain a residence permit: Apply for a residence permit (TIE) at the local foreigner’s office (oficina de extranjeros).
+Step 3: Apply for a biometric residence card: As part of the registration process, you will need to apply for a biometric residence card (TIE) at the local foreigner’s office (oficina de extranjeros).

 It’s essential to note that the registration process can vary depending on the region and local authorities.
 Therefore, it’s advisable to seek the guidance of a qualified immigration lawyer to ensure that the registration process is completed correctly and efficiently.